Decimal to Binary Converter

 How to Convert Decimal to Binary

 Binary numbers, also referred to as base 2 numbers, are the foundation of computing systems because they consist of only two digits, 0 and 1.
-This allows them to easily be used with electrical and mechanical switches along with modern transistors that make up modern computer processors.
+This allows them to easily be used with electrical and mechanical switches.
+Binary numbers can also be used with modern transistors that make up modern computer processors.

-You might be wondering how to convert from a decimal number to a binary number when these number systems don’t use the same digits.
+You might be wondering how to convert from a decimal number to a binary number when these number systems do not use the same digits.
 To answer this, we need to dig in a little bit on how a binary number works.

 A binary number is read from right to left, with the least significant bit being the digit on the far right end of the number and the most significant bit being the digit on the far left end.